 It can be easy to get carried away with technology and the possibilities it offers.
 For any project, large or small, it is important to keep things clean and simple.
 Identifying the purpose and main aims of a website at the very first stages will help shape the landscape for your project, set a direction and keep costs down.
 I can advise you during this process, which will help you keep your feet on the ground.

 I design websites for small business, individuals and charities.
 I can create websites from scratch, or help you choose a template and implement your website using the chosen template.
-With over six years in a marketing role, I can also advise you and help you with areas such as promotion, search engine optimisation (SEO) and content management systems (CMS).
-View some examples of website design here.
-Contact me today to discuss how we can work together on your new website.
+With years of marketing experience behind me, I can also advise you and help you with areas such as promotion, search engine optimisation (SEO) and content management systems (CMS).
+View some examples of website and print design in the gallery below.
+Contact me today to discuss how we can work together on your new website or updating your existing website.

 Templates – are not always the best or cheapest option!
 There is a massive range of options for websites from pre-built, template driven, to unique, bespoke projects.
 Because of this, each project is best dealt with individually and with advice from a web design expert.